colla69/DynDnsNginx/README.md

 ####New release:
 After developing changes, **clean and build** both projects, move the new compiled jars to their release Path and restart all services on all machines!
 I usually push the server jar to github to get it on server.

+###Contribuition
+Feel free to contribute any way you want.
+Open Issues, contact me by email (a.colarietitosti@googlemail.com) or make a sacrifice to the Gods..
+Any help is highly appreciated ;)

+###Credits
+colla69 (Andrea Colarieti Tosti)